blakeramos/OCI-Workshop/ODA-Alexa-050.md

   ![](images/050ODA/digital-assistant-skill-p1.png)

-- Please [click this link](https://docs.oracle.com/en/cloud/paas/digital-assistant/tutorial-skill/index.html) to build a skill.
+- If you opt to build your own skill, please [click this link](https://docs.oracle.com/en/cloud/paas/digital-assistant/tutorial-skill/index.html) and follow the tutorial from start to finish.
+You may also [import the skill](https://https://github.com/OracleMichael/ODA-Alexa-Workshop/raw/master/PizzaKing.zip) described in that tutorial.
 Alternatively, there will be a few example skills ready to use in your tenancy.

 ### **STEP 5**: Set up the web channel

-Next, we will set up the webhook.
+Next, you will set up the webhook.
 ODA manages webhooks and similar artifacts using **channels**.

 - Click the **hamburger icon** in the upper left corner and expand **Development** to click on **Channels**.

   ![](images/050ODA/digital-assistant-channel1.png)

 - Enter the **Name**, and set the **Channel Type** to "Webhook".
 Ensure that the **Platform Version** is "1.1 (Conversation Model)", and finally for **Outgoing Webhook URI** enter a temporary Webhook URI here (for instance, `https://HEROKU_SERVER_NAME.herokuapp.com/singleBotWebhook/messages`).
-We will change this later in lab 200.
+You will change this later in lab 200.
 Click **Create**

   ![](images/050ODA/digital-assistant-channel2.png)